 2. Third-Party Online Listing

-Certificate Authorities will attempt to locate your business on an approved online business directory website.
-Not all online directories are accepted and the certificate authorities don’t publicly disclose a list of all of their acceptable online directories.
+Certificate Authorities will attempt to locate your business on an approved online business directory website such as Dun and Bradstreet.
+Not all online directories are accepted and the certificate authorities do not publicly disclose a list of all of their acceptable online directories.

 Info that needs to be on the listing: